top of page

 How to Structure a Traction Slide

 There is no universal format for a traction slide, but most effective slides follow one of three structures.
+The most important rule is simple: choose one format and keep the slide focused.

 Combining multiple structures often creates visual noise.